 Comments: The milk may leave a white film on the leaves but this can be washed off.

-Milk obtained direct from the farmer is good to use as a fungal spray, especially on powdery mildew.
-Yoghurt can work well too as it will also have the beneficial cultures.
+Raw milk obtained direct from the farmer is good to use as a fungal spray, especially on powdery mildew.
+Yoghurt can work well too as it will also have the beneficial cultures which are thought to out compete the fungal spores.
+Another theory is that the proteins in milk react in sunlight and create an antiseptic, destroying the fungus.
+A solution of 1 part milk to 4 parts water is what we use.

 Source: Some grocery and health food stores.
 Produce stores and co-operatives should also stock it.